-Systematic Biodiversity Planning Category Category If CBA or ESA, indicate the reason(s) for its selection in biodiversity plan Critical Ecological Other No Natural The majority of the site is ranked as Degraded Biodiversity Support Natural Area with a small section of ESA 2.
-However, the Area (CBA) Area Area Remaining entire area has been transformed by agricultural.
+Systematic Biodiversity Planning Category If CBA or ESA, indicate the reason(s) for its selection in biodiversity plan Critical Ecological Other No Natural The entire proposed site is ranked as Degraded.
+Biodiversity Support Natural Area The entire area has been transformed by Area (CBA) Area Area Remaining agriculture.